 - Students who currently have a sibling in the school and who, generally, live relatively close to the school.

 - Students who nominate Sylvania High School as their first choice in the official primary school application form

 - Overseas fee paying students approved by the Department of Education’s International Student Centre.

-- Students whose demonstrated talents and abilities support the ethos and culture of the school, as determined by the panel.
+- Students who have demonstrated the capacity to support the ethos and culture of the school, as determined by the panel.